Welcome to the Mahowald-Mead Prizes for Neuromorphic Engineering

-The Misha Mahowald Prize (MMP) recognizes outstanding research in neuromorphic engineering, worldwide.
-The Prize is named for the late Misha Mahowald, one of the most influential pioneers of the field of neuromorphic engineering.
+The Mahowald-Mead Prize (MMP) recognizes outstanding research in neuromorphic engineering, worldwide.
+The Prize is named for the late Misha Mahowald and Carver Mead, the most influential pioneers of the field of neuromorphic engineering.
 The award is considered annually.

 The Mahowald Early Career Award (MECA) has been established for individual Master's, PhD, and early postdoctoral students.
 It is open for submissions year-round, and evaluated once per year.